 FP UK Tax Strategy

-This publication apply for FP UK AS subsidiaries in UK, with reference to paragraph 16 (2) of Schedule 19 of the Finance Act 2016.
+This publication applies to FP UK AS subsidiaries in the UK, with reference to paragraph 16 (2) of Schedule 19 of the Finance Act 2016.
 The relevant companies are all fully owned subsidiaries of Norwegian company FP UK AS, an indirect subsidiary of Aker ASA.
-All companies are taxable to UK.
-As of 31.
-December 2018 the companies have limited activities, just owning land areas for future development.
-The companies holds no employees.
+All companies are liable to U.K. taxation.
+As of 31 December 2018 the companies have limited activities, just owning areas of land for future development.
+The companies have no employees.

 Our commitment is based on the following principles: